microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 > ![](../_static/images/howto_guides/workflows/quickStart/image22.png)

 5. Then select the input file(s).
-Clicking on the button to select "interleaved FASTQ #1" opens a box called "Select a file" (as shown in the image below) to allow the user to find the desired files, either from the public data folder, or files you uploaded in "Upload Data" section.
+Clicking on the button to select "interleaved FASTQ #1" opens a box called "Select a file" (as shown in the image below) to allow the user to find the desired files, either from the public data folder, or files uploaded by the user.
     ![](../_static/images/howto_guides/workflows/quickStart/image21.png)

-6. Click "Submit.
+7. Click "Submit" to start a metagenome workflow run.

 ### Output

-1. The link for 'My Projects' opens the list of projects for that user
+1. The link for "My Projects" opens the list of projects for that user

 2. Links (in the purple circles) are provided to share projects, make projects public, or delete projects

-3. The "Status" column shows whether the job is in the queue (gray), submitted (purple), running (yellow), has failed (red) or completed (green).
+3. The "Status" column shows whether the job is in the queue (gray), submitted (blue), running (yellow), has failed (red) or completed (green).
 If a project fails, a log will give the error messages for troubleshooting.

-4. Clicking on the icon in "Result" field opens up the results page for that project.
+4. Clicking on the icon in the "Result" field opens up the results page for that project.

 > ![](../_static/images/howto_guides/workflows/quickStart/image23.png)